 Bill 26 came into force July 23, 2020

 Ministry responsible: Justice and Solicitor General

-This gives Alberta voters a direct say on important issues and laws that affect them and the future of our province.
+We are committed to enhancing democracy by giving Alberta voters a direct say on important issues and laws that affect them and the future of our province.

-Referendums can be held by themselves or in conjunction with provincial or municipal elections
+Referendums can be held by themselves or in conjunction with provincial or municipal elections.

 Bill 26 came into effect upon receiving royal assent on July 23, 2020.